TEXTPOWER/TextKey-SampleSite/README.md

 define('TK_API', 'YOUR_API_KEY');
 define('TK_DISPLAY_API', TK_API);
 ```
-**NOTE:** You can get a developer API Key by going to the TextKey developer site at [TextKey Devloper Site Registration](http://developer.textkey.com/register.php) and registering for an account.
+**NOTE:** You can get a developer API Key by going to the TextKey developer site at [TextKey Developer Site Registration](http://developer.textkey.com/register.php) and registering for an account.
 Once you have created an account and are logged in, you can get a Developer API Key by going to the user settings page (in the user menu on the upper left) and following the instructions on the `API Information` tab.

 The `Output Settings` options in the `config.php` only appy to the items in the tests folder which is using the `textkey_rest_debug.php` library.
 The code in that folder can be used to test certain TextKey API calls relevant to this site.